A. R. Reddin Memorial Library Campus/Online

 Audio/Visual Materials – Video cassettes and DVDs are located on the South wall of the main floor area.
 Maps, charts, slides, etc. are stored in the Media Room.
 Ask for help in locating and using these items.
 A cassette player, record player, television, and VCR/DVD player are available for use in the Media Room.

 Computer Use – Five computers are available for student use in the library, located in the Computer Lab.
 All five computers have word processing programs and Internet access.
 All computers are networked to the librarian’s printer, which can print your documents for 10 cents a copy.
+There is also wifi, but you must be a student for access.

 Copy Machine – One copy machine is available for student use.
 Copies are 10 cents a copy.